About

 Dialogue Between Mediums

 Painting and photography form a dialogue.
 Painting accumulates through duration, while photography collapses time into an instant and disperses it in circulation.
-Behzadi navigates this oscillation between slowness and immediacy, solitude and encounter, intimacy and dissemination to explore what it means to create and represent today.
+Behzadi navigates this movement between slowness and immediacy, solitude and encounter, intimacy and dissemination, holding both poles in creative tension, to explore what it means to create and represent today.
+This movement between mediums also foregrounds a broader question: what values might guide artistic practice when set against the pressures of commodification and spectacle?

 Practice and Search